laurent-martin/ibm-ace-manufacturing-test/README.md

 ### Configuration of DataSource with Encryption

-Copy the generated files: `build/clientCertificate.crt` and `build/clientCertificate.p12` to the ACE workspace.
+Copy the generated files: `generated/clientCertificate.crt` and `generated/clientCertificate.p12` to the ACE workspace.

-ACE Configuration:
+In `DataSource Properties` enter these values:

 - **Message Security Mode** : `SignAndEncrypt`
 - **Security Policy** : `Basic256Sha256`